StoSUDANDO96/LabProj_2022_SudiamoTogether/README.md

       cd $env:WORKSPACE   # on Windows PowerShell
       cd %WORKSPACE%      # on Windows Command Prompt (cmd.exe)
   ```
-* Clone this repository on your workspace (you need to this only once):
+* Clone this repository on your workspace (you need to do this only once):

       git clone https://github.com/StoSUDANDO96/LabProj_2022_SudiamoTogether.git